Meet our students

 Flo originally qualified as a medical doctor at the University of Oxford, and has now moved into basic science.

 She completed her PhD with Alex Rowe in the summer of 2021, to understand the conserved epitopes in rosetting PfEMP1 variants to help inform therapeutic targets for treatment of severe malaria.
-Flo has now started a postdoctoral position back in Oxford.
+Flo has now started a postdoctoral position in the Oxford Vaccine Group, Department of Paediatrics.

 Áine is from Dublin where she studied at Genetics at Trinity College Dublin, before carrying out a Masters in Molecular Evolution, also at Trinity.